CoderXL/facebook-pop-for-swift/README.md

 This file provides POP's property keys (eg: `kPOPLayerBounds`) as Swift constant `String`s.
 You can also access POP's threshold values through `kPOPThresholdColor`, `kPOPThresholdPoint`, and `kPOPThresholdScale`.

 Note: I didn't port all POP-supported property keys.
-Sorry for any inconvenience this causes!
+Sorry for any inconvenience!

 --